tos-kamiya/picaf/README.md

 ### Example of Use/Screenshots

-picaf was originally designed for use with [dendro_text](https://github.com/tos-kamiya/dendro_text), which finds the similarity of text files and creates a dendrogram.
+`picaf` was originally designed for use with [dendro_text](https://github.com/tos-kamiya/dendro_text), which finds the similarity of text files generate a dendrogram.

 In this example, make the filenames clickable in the output of `dendro_text` so that you can investigate the content of each file with a text editor.